-Focused and systematic prospecting is critical to building sales pipeline.
+Focused and systematic prospecting is critical to building a sales pipeline.

 Contacts who are more likely to respond positively to your outreach efforts are doubly inclined to purchase your product or service.
 Therefore, sales teams should prioritize them.

-However, sellers aren’t always able to choose, which leads to focus on from a large pool of prospects.
+However, sellers aren’t always able to choose, which leads to a focus on a large pool of prospects.

 Several sales teams prioritize leads in different ways.
 While there is no right or wrong way to go about it, it is critical to take an impartial, data-driven approach.

 Instead of depending entirely on gut instinct, prejudices, and perceived brand repute, as was the case not long ago, the greatest sellers employ facts and figures to support their prospecting judgments.